gadimzada/YT-DLP-WINDOWS-BATCH/README.md

 # YT-DLP-WINDOWS-BATCH

 The project was written using YT-DLP using BATCH.
+The aim of the project is to perform transactions that are entered and executed with options, without using any options.
 It's currently in its early stages.
 The current version includes:

 - A classic entry section is available.
 - A destination folder selection section is available.